MapsPeople/docs/collections/_api/v1/index.md

 To read, change or delete Geodata use the Geodata endpoints described here: [https://public.mapsindoors.com/doc/ui/index#/Geodata](https://public.mapsindoors.com/doc/ui/index#/Geodata)

-_Note: When you get data, you only specify the datasetId hence you get the entire tree!
-The other Geodata endpoints works on individual Geodata objects._
+> Note: When you get data, you only specify the datasetId hence you get the entire tree!
+The other Geodata endpoints works on individual Geodata objects.
+{: .mi-careful}

 ## Detailed data description